 Kealeboga Mokolobate, an enterprise and supplier development (ESD) account manager at Transcend, offers insights to help SMEs with their supply chain management practices, as well as strategies for earning a potential client’s confidence.

-Plotting to have a client’s current supplier removed from their supply chain will not gain you any new points.
+Plotting to have a corporate client’s current supplier removed from their supply chain will not gain you any new points.
 A bit of ‘sweet talk’ – backed up with effort and tangible results – will get you much further.

 Be willing to start from the bottom and take whichever small contracts they are willing to throw your way.
 Take them seriously and you will get results.